Glenstone art museum, Potomac, MD

 The expansion also contains a new public entrance, offices, support facilities, a learning center, and a cafe.

 The exterior and interior walls of the pavilions are made of stacked cast concrete blocks with large glass windows framed in stainless steel, poured-in-place architectural concrete ceilings, and terrazzo floors.
 White maple was used for the interior floors, walls, and ceilings of selected spaces, including the cafe and the entrance hall.

-The expansion is embedded in the landscape so that looks like it is “rising out of the earth” and masterfully combined with the water court, which is also home to seasonally changing plant life, in a beautifully-conceived interplay between natural and artificial, further strengthened by a broad use of natural lighting through vertical openings and laylights.
+The expansion is embedded in the landscape so that looks like it is “rising out of the earth” and masterfully combined with the water court, which is also home to seasonally changing plant life, in a beautifully-conceived interplay between natural and artificial, further strengthened by broad use of natural lighting through vertical openings and skylights.

 Glenstone Museum, The Pavilions expansion; photos © Iwan Baan, courtesy of Thomas Phifer and Partners.

 The Passage in the Pavilions with the sculpture Big Phrygian by Martin Puryear, 2010-2014; photo: Ron Amstutz, courtesy of Glenstone Museum

 Thematic and retrospective exhibitions at Glenstone present works from the museum collection on a rotational basis.